 I remember the first time I stood in front of the Brandenburg Gate.
-On that drizzley day in 1988, the Gate stood behind a graffiti covered section of the Berlin Wall.
-The backside of the Quadriga only just visible from my low vantage point… the Iron Cross in Victory’s staff removed.
-The Gate, no longer in use, felt diminished.
-A gate to nowhere.
-Years later I was back in Berlin.
-This time we came up from the U-Bahn on the former East side.
-And there it stood… glorious and imposing.
+On that drizzly day in 1988, the Gate stood behind a graffiti-covered section of the Berlin Wall.
+The backside of the Quadriga was only just visible from my low vantage point, the Iron Cross in Victory’s staff removed.
+The Gate, no longer in use, felt diminished- a gate to nowhere.
+Years later, I was back in Berlin.
+This time, we came up from the U-Bahn on the former East side.
+And there it stood, glorious and imposing.
 The Brandenburger Tor restored to its former glory.
-I could stand under the arch… touch the walls… and get a sense of why the symbol of the gate represents Berlin.
+I could stand under the arch and touch the walls to get a sense of why the symbol of the gate represents Berlin.
 These two visits, the different views, reflect the Brandenburg Gate’s History.

 The Brandenburg Gate’s History

 In the 1730s, Frederick William I ordered the construction of a wall around Berlin.
-THIS Wall wasn’t designed for defense or to keep people in or out, instead, this Customs Wall with its 18 gates insured that all goods entering or leaving the city taxed properly.
+This wall wasn’t designed for defense or to keep people in or out; instead, this Customs Wall, with its 18 gates, ensured that all goods entering or leaving the city were taxed properly.

 Daniel Nikolaus Chodowiecki, Public domain, via Wikimedia Commons Early in the Brandenburg Gate’s History

-Over the next 50 years, planners pushed the original city walls outward to accomodate a rising population.
-Basic wooden stockade walls got replaced by more imposing stone fortifications up to 4 meters high.
-Some of the gates were shifted around, others, like the Brandenburg Gate, got an upgrade.
+Over the next 50 years, planners pushed the original city walls outward to accommodate a rising population.
+Basic wooden stockade walls were replaced by more imposing stone fortifications up to 4 meters high.
+Some of the gates were shifted around, and others, like the Brandenburg Gate, were upgraded.

 The new Brandenburg Gate

 When the sandstone Brandenburg Gate was completed in 1795, it stood 26 meters high, 65.5 meters long, and a whopping 11 meters deep.
-The gate itself has 5 passegeways and is flanked by 12 columns.
+The gate itself has 5 passageways flanked by 12 columns.
 The buildings on either side housed customs officials and guards.
-Relief sculptures of the goddess Eirene surrounded by the virtues “friendship” and “Joy” (and weirdly “public policy”) represented peace.
-There are also sculptures of Hercules performing his deeds, and a few representations of legendary victories.
+Relief sculptures of the goddess Eirene surrounded by the virtues “friendship” and “Joy” and “public policy” represented peace.
+There are sculptures of Hercules performing his deeds and a few representations of legendary victories.
 A statue of Mars stands in a gatehouse on the left, sheathing his sword to indicate a time of peace.

 The Brandenburg Gate was NOT built to be a victory tower like the Arch de Triumph in Paris.
 This functional gate allowed the road, Unter den Linden, to continue between the Stadtschloss for the Hohenzollern and the Tiergarten.
 Despite the five passages through the gate, only the Royal family could pass through the center.
-(Everyone else had to use the side passages, and deal with customs officals).
+Everyone else had to use the side passages and deal with customs officials.

 To complete the gate, Johann Gottfried Schadow designed the Quadriga to watch over the city.